iRemotech

 • remote access without building a local rack, or

-• infrastructure that is better aligned with professional mobile operations.
+• infrastructure that stays closer to professional mobile operating conditions.

 Verdict

-That is the technical truth behind this comparison: the decision is not about which interface looks similar.
-It is about whether your operation can tolerate a synthetic environment or needs real iPhone infrastructure.
+That is the technical truth behind this comparison: the decision is less about interface similarity and more about how much synthetic infrastructure the operation can tolerate.

 Miguel Nogales